-Inter-comparison of snow depth over sea ice from multiple methods
+Inter-comparison of snow depth over Arctic sea ice from reanalysis reconstructions and satellite retrieval

-Lu Zhou1, Julienne Stroeve^{2,3,4}, Shiming Xu^{1,5}, Alek Petty^{6,7}, Rachel Tilling^{6,7}, Mai Winstrup^{8,9}, Philip Rostosky10, Isobel R. Lawrence11, Glen E. Liston12, Andy Ridout2, Michel Tsamados2, and Vishnu Nandan3 1Ministry of Education Key Laboratory for Earth System Modeling, Department of Earth System Science, Tsinghua University, Beijing, China 2Centre for Polar Observation and Modelling, Earth Sciences, University College London, London, UK 3Centre for Earth Observation Science, University of Manitoba, Winnipeg, Canada 4National Snow and Ice Data Center, University of Colorado, Boulder, CO, USA 5University Corporation for Polar Research, Beijing, China 6NASA Goddard Space Flight Center, Greenbelt, MD, USA 7Earth System Science Interdisciplinary Center, University of Maryland, College Park, MD, USA 8DTU Space, Technical University of Denmark, Lyngby, Denmark 9Danish Meteorological Institute (DMI), Copenhagen, Denmark 10University of Bremen, Institute of Environmental Physics, Bremen, Germany 11Centre for Polar Observation and Modelling, University of Leeds, UK 12Colorado State University, Cooperative Institute for Research in the Atmosphere (CIRA), Fort Collins, CO, USA
+Lu Zhou1, Julienne Stroeve^{2,3,4}, Shiming Xu^{1,5}, Alek Petty^{6,7}, Rachel Tilling^{6,7}, Mai Winstrup^{8,9}, Philip Rostosky10, Isobel R. Lawrence11, Glen E. Liston12, Andy Ridout2, Michel Tsamados2, and Vishnu Nandan3

+1Ministry of Education Key Laboratory for Earth System Modeling, Department of Earth System Science, Tsinghua University, Beijing, China 2Centre for Polar Observation and Modelling, Earth Sciences, University College London, London, UK 3Centre for Earth Observation Science, University of Manitoba, Winnipeg, Canada 4National Snow and Ice Data Center, University of Colorado, Boulder, CO, USA 5University Corporation for Polar Research, Beijing, China 6NASA Goddard Space Flight Center, Greenbelt, MD, USA 7Earth System Science Interdisciplinary Center, University of Maryland, College Park, MD, USA 8DTU Space, Technical University of Denmark, Lyngby, Denmark 9Danish Meteorological Institute (DMI), Copenhagen, Denmark 10Institute of Environmental Physics, University of Bremen, Bremen, Germany 11Centre for Polar Observation and Modelling, University of Leeds, Leeds, UK 12Colorado State University, Cooperative Institute for Research in the Atmosphere (CIRA), Fort Collins, CO, USA

-Correspondence: Julienne Stroeve (stroeve@nsidc.org)
+Received: 25 February 2020 - Discussion started: 9 March 2020 Revised: 21 November 2020 - Accepted: 25 November 2020 - Published: 27 January 2021

 Abstract.
-In this study, we compare eight recently developed snow depth products that use satellite observations, modeling or a combination of satellite and modeling approaches.
-These products are further compared against various ground-truth observations, including those from ice mass balance buoys (IMBs), snow buoys, snow depth derived from NASA's Operation IceBridge (OIB) flights, as well as snow depth climatologies from historical observations.

-- 5 Although we observe consistency in general structure among different snow depth data sets, mean snow depth discrepancies are observed over the Atlantic and Canadian Arctic sectors.
-There is no significant trend in the mean snow depth among all snow products since the 2000s, despite overall shallower snow packs in recent years compared to snow depth climatologies.
-The delaying in Arctic freeze-up could bring about the differences in early snow accumulation from products against the climatology.
-Among the products evaluated, the University of Washington (UW) snow depth product produces the deepest spring - 10 (March-April) snow packs, while the snow product from the Danish Meteorological Institute (DMI) provides the shallowest spring snow depths.
-Four products, SnowModel-LG, NASA Eulerian Snow on Sea Ice Model (NESOSIM), Centre for Polar Observation and Modelling (CPOM) and Department of Earth System Science in Tsinghua University (DESS) are found to be consistent between each other, spatially and temporally.
-SnowModel-LG and NESOSIM, also provide estimates of snow density: snow density in SnowModel-LG is generally higher than climatology, whereas NESOSIM density is generally lower. - 15 Arctic-wide, these two density products show no significant trend since the 2000s.

-Inconsistencies in reconstructed snow parameters among the products, as well as differences between in-situ and airborne observations can in part be attributed to differences in effective footprint and spatial/temporal coverage, as well as insufficient observations for validation/bias adjustments.
-Our results highlight the need for more targeted Arctic surveys over different spatial and temporal scales to allow for a more systematic comparison and fusion of airborne, in-situ and remote sensing 20 observations.
+In this study, we compare eight recently developed snow depth products over Arctic sea ice, which use satellite observations, modeling, or a combination of satellite and modeling approaches.
+These products are further compared against various ground-truth observations, including those from ice mass balance observations and airborne measurements.
+Large mean snow depth discrepancies are observed over the Atlantic and Canadian Arctic sectors.
+The differences between climatology and the snow products early in winter could be in part a result of the delaying in Arctic ice formation that reduces early snow accumulation, leading to shallower snowpacks at the start of the freeze-up season.
+These differences persist through spring despite overall more winter snow accumulation in the reanalysis-based products than in the climatologies.
+Among the products evaluated, the University of Washington (UW) snow depth product produces the deepest spring (March-April) snowpacks, while the snow product from the Danish Meteorological Institute (DMI) provides the shallowest spring snow depths.
+Most snow products show significant correlation with snow depths retrieved from Operational IceBridge (OIB) while correlations are quite low against buoy measurements, with no correlation and very low variability from University of Bremen and DMI products.
+Inconsistencies in reconstructed snow depth among the products, as well as differences between these products and in situ and airborne observations, can be partially attributed to differences in effective footprint and spatial-temporal coverage, as well as insufficient observations for validation/bias adjustments.
+Our results highlight the need for more targeted Arctic surveys over different spatial and temporal scales to allow for a more systematic comparison and fusion of airborne, in situ and remote sensing observations.

-Copyright statement.
-TEXT